Christmas gifts and ideas 2014

 Then there is San Vito, Sicily right at the bottom of Italy.
 While there is still an abundance of areas found on the island, San Vito has the best location for a sun laid crag right on the beach.
 No other area can beat this 4 km cliff filled with numerous sectors and routes for both the entry and pro climber.
 Something what you would call, a holiday.
 And sometimes it can get crowded too.
 Recent incidences made me hesitant to mention this place, however everyone climbing outdoors should know how to use common sense before stepping into any route.
 If you feel uneasy about a route, don’t climb it.
 Routes that are bolted near the sea are subjected to face much harsher weather conditions than those protected, and a rock is never something that stays always the same.

-Lets explore the mountains together with a climb or hike.
 Have a great Advent and a wonderful Christmas this season!

 Tomorrows story will be presented by Jochen from Tourendatenbank.com